esnet/gdg/website/content/docs/releases/gdg_0.9.md

 GDG using the easy-to-use wizard as well as providing a custom configuration file if that's preferred.
 {{< /callout >}}

+{{< callout context="caution" title="Dashboard File Format Change" icon="alert-triangle" >}}
+Dashboards downloaded from a Grafana v13+ instance are saved in a new format.
+These files are not compatible with older versions of GDG.
+If you need to roll back, re-download your dashboards after downgrading.
+{{< /callout >}}

+  - Dashboard files downloaded from Grafana v13+ use a new storage format.
+Files from older GDG versions will continue to upload correctly, but re-downloading is recommended to migrate to the new format.

 ### Changes (v0.9.4)
-  - [569](https://github.com/esnet/gdg/issues/569) Added plugin rekey that will update all values with the encrypted equivalent when enabling a new plugin
+  - [569](https://github.com/esnet/gdg/issues/569) Added plugin rekey — updates all stored values with their encrypted equivalent when enabling a new cipher plugin, so existing backups stay accessible.
-  - [568](https://github.com/esnet/gdg/issues/568) A plugin registry was added to help discover new plugin to choose from.
+  - [568](https://github.com/esnet/gdg/issues/568) A plugin registry was added to help discover available plugins.
-  - [566](https://github.com/esnet/gdg/issues/566) Very similar to 568 but adding the TUI that uses that functionality.
+  - [566](https://github.com/esnet/gdg/issues/566) TUI support for the plugin registry, allowing plugin discovery and selection from the interactive wizard.
+  - GDG now uses the Grafana App Platform dashboard API on Grafana v13+.
+No configuration changes are required — version detection is automatic.
+  - On Grafana v12 and older the existing legacy API continues to be used unchanged.
+  - When connected to Grafana v13+, downloaded dashboards are saved in a new Kubernetes-style resource format.
+This replaces the flat JSON format used in previous versions.
+The new format carries additional metadata (folder placement, resource name, API version) that the App Platform API requires.
+  - Upload is smarter about mixed repositories: if your backup folder contains a mix of old and new format dashboard files, GDG will handle each file correctly and warn you if any files cannot be applied to the connected server.

 ### BugFixes (v0.9.4)